Gut Health Dietitian Evidence-Based Nutrition Support

 • Straining or urgency

-• Alternating bowels
+• Alternating bowel movements

-• Sense of incomplete evacuation
+• Feeling of incomplete evacuation

-• Reflux or heartburn
+• Belching or burping

-• Nausea
+• Nausea or vomiting

 Irritable Bowel Syndrome (IBS)

-Irritable bowel syndrome is a functional gastrointestinal (GI) disorder.
+Irritable bowel syndrome (IBS) is a functional gastrointestinal (GI) disorder.
 It does not cause damage to the body but may cause distressing, painful, and frustrating symptoms.

 IBS is a very common gastrointestinal condition and affects 1 in 7 people.